-If you do tell us of your intention to move out of your property, you will remain liable for all electricity and other associated services supplied to your property until either:
+If you do not tell us of your intention to move out of your property, you will remain liable for all electricity and other associated services supplied to your property until either:

 - you notify us that you have moved (and you agree to supply us with sufficient evidence to demonstrate the date that you moved); or